dapphub/dapptools/src/smt-hs/readme.md

 Queries in blade are constructed by combining fragments of (potentially parameterized) smt2.
-These fragments are parsed and typechecked at compile time and used to direct typesystem analysis that is able to statically ensure that all kinds of poorly typed smt generation or faulty model parsing will result in a compile time error.
+These fragments are parsed and typechecked at compile time and used to direct typesystem analysis that is able to statically ensure that all kinds of poorly typed smt generation will result in a compile time error.

 The package consists of five submodules: